monomadic/SFZero/README.md

 Prebuilt binaries are available on the [releases](../../releases) page.

 ## Compiling
-You can compile with Xcode 8 or 9.
+You can compile with Xcode 8 or 9, but this mess of a plug requires JUCE, which is like building a project in activex and flash and every bad technology ever invented all messed into one gumball of annoyance.
+HAVE FUN!

 ![screenshot](screenshot.png)